Home

 Just Keep Writing

-I’ve recently joined the amazing team at Just Keep Writing!
-Listen to my first episode on “Writing Through Executive Dysfunction” or learn about my work in “Spotlight on Jenna Hanchey” — or explore the podcast to find more!
+I’m part of the amazing cohost team at Just Keep Writing!
+Learn about my work in “Spotlight on Jenna Hanchey,” find out about my writing inspirations in “Canon Events: Creative Research with Jenna” or explore the podcast to find more conversations!

 Griots & Galaxies

-I’m the co-host and creator of Griots & Galaxies, a podcast celebrating African speculative fiction.
+I’m also cohost of Griots & Galaxies, a podcast celebrating African speculative fiction.
 Check out the first episode here, or wherever you find your podcasts.

 Audiobook & Story Narration

 I narrate for podcasts such as Simultaneous Times, Strange Horizons, and the Escape Artists Podcasts, and I’m Audio Editor at Orion’s Belt.
-Listen to a recent episode or hear me read from my own fiction at events like Story Hour and Space Cowboy Books’ Flash Science Fiction Night.
+Two stories I’ve narrated have been nominated for the BSFA Award for Best Audio Fiction this year — Renan Bernardo’s “Plucking Flowers from My Garden of Poison” and Tara Campbell’s “Just Let Me Help”!
+Listen to them, or hear me read from my own fiction at events like Story Hour and Space Cowboy Books’ Flash Science Fiction Night.

 Teaching & Workshops